Importance of Translation Memory

 Translation memory (TM) is the cornerstone of every localization program.
-This post briefly defines what it is and illustrates how it works.
+It will continue to play an important role in the age of AI, too.
+This article briefly defines what it is and illustrates how it works.

 What Is It?